The Authoritarian Personality

 The Authoritarian Personality is a 1950 sociology book by Theodor W. Adorno, Else Frenkel-Brunswik, Daniel Levinson, and Nevitt Sanford, researchers working at the University of California, Berkeley, during and shortly after World War II.

 The Authoritarian Personality "invented a set of criteria by which to define personality traits, ranked these traits and their intensity in any given person on what it called the 'F scale' (F for fascist)."
 The personality type Adorno et al. identified can be defined by nine traits that were believed to cluster together as the result of childhood experiences.
 These traits include conventionalism, authoritarian submission, authoritarian aggression, anti-intraception, superstition and stereotypy, power and "toughness", destructiveness and cynicism, projectivity, and exaggerated concerns over sex.

 Though criticized at the time for bias and methodology, the book was highly influential in American social sciences, particularly in the first decade after its publication: "No volume published since the war in the field of social psychology has had a greater impact on the direction of the actual empirical work being carried on in the universities today."

 Institutional context

+Theodor Adorno and a team of researchers—Else Frenkel-Brunswik, Daniel Levinson, and Nevitt Sanford—working at University of California, Berkeley, produced The Authoritarian Personality as part of the "Studies in Prejudice" series sponsored by the American Jewish Committee's Department of Scientific Research.
+From 1936 to 1945, American social scientists conducted over 400 surveys on antisemitism as part of a larger goal of fortifying democracy in the United States against fascism.
+In 1943, the Jewish Labor Committee (JLC) initiated a comprehensive study of the prevalence of antisemitism among American workers.
+Max Horkheimer, from the Institute of Social Research in Frankfurt, and Adorno, conducted the research for these studies.
+Starting in 1944, the exiled Institute was hired by the JLC to conduct a study led by Leo Löwenthal and others, with assistance from Adorno.
+Their 1500-page report based on empirical data on "Antisemitism among American Labor", found that American workers held strong antisemitic tendencies and were drawn to fascism.
+This labor study, which was never published, has been identified by some scholars as the "conduit" between Adorno and Horkheimer's Dialectic of Enlightenment and The Authoritarian Personality.

-The impetus of The Authoritarian Personality was the Holocaust, the attempted genocide of European Jews by Adolf Hitler's National Socialist regime.
+The research was conducted during and after World War II and the Holocaust — the genocide of European Jews by Adolf Hitler's National Socialist regime — a period when significant concerns about the origins of fascism and authoritarianism had been raised.
 Adorno had been a member of the "Frankfurt School", a group of philosophers and Marxist theorists who fled Germany when Hitler shut down their Institute for Social Research.
-Adorno et al. were thus motivated by a desire to identify and measure factors that were believed to contribute to antisemitic and fascist traits.
-The book was part of a "Studies in Prejudice" series sponsored by the American Jewish Committee's Department of Scientific Research.
+Adorno et al. hoped to identify and measure factors that were believed to contribute to antisemitic and fascist traits.